 GRAMA applies to the judicial branch of government, including the “courts, the Judicial Council, Office of the Court Administrator and similar administrative units in the judicial branch.”
 Utah Code § 63G-2-103(11)(a)(iii).
 However, the judiciary is not subject to GRAMA’s appeals provisions.
 See id. § 63G-2-702(2)(a).
 Judicial records also may be subject to other statutes, regulations, judicial rules, or court orders that are beyond the scope of this outline.
 See, e.g., Utah Code Jud.
 Admin.
 R4-201 to R4-206.

 Indeed, this right of access is so important that the Vermont judiciary created a separate set of rules — the Vermont Rules for Public Access to Court Records (the “Rules”) — which govern the rights of access by the public to judicial records.
 See Vt.
 Pub.
 Acc.
 Ct.
 Rec.
 Rule 1; see also State v.
 Whitney, 2005 VT 102, ¶ 9, 885 A.2d 1200, 1203 (Vt.
 2005).
+Recently, the Vermont Supreme Court made explicit that “[r]equests to courts for public access to case records should be evaluated under the Vermont Rules for Public Access to Court Records,” not the Vermont Public Records Act.
+In re Vsp-Tk/1-16-18 Shooting Gray TV, 2019 VT 47¶ 13 (July 19, 2019).
 These Rules “provide a comprehensive policy on public access to Judicial Branch records . . . [and] [t]hey shall be liberally construed in order to implement the policies therein.”
 Vt.
 Pub.
 Acc.
 Ct.
 Rec.
 Rule 1.
 The general policy in Vermont with respect to public access to court records is that such records “shall be open to any member of the public for inspection or to obtain copies.”
 Vt.
 Pub.
 Acc.
 Ct.
 Rec.
 Rule 4 (emphasis added).
 Specifically, the Rules provide that “[t]he public shall have access to all case records, in accordance with the provisions of this rule, except as provided in subsection (b) of this section.”
 Vt.
 Pub.
 Acc.
 Ct.
 Rec.
-Rule 6(a) (emphasis added).
+Rule 6(a) (emphasis added); see also In re Vsp-Tk/1-16-18 Shooting Gray TV, 2019 VT at ¶ 22.
 The Reporter’s Notes also state that “[i]f the public has access to a proceeding, it has access to a record of the proceeding, unless that record is specifically exempted from disclosure.”
 Vt.
 Pub.
 Acc.
 Ct.
 Rec.
 Rule 1.

 The Public Records Act also specifically exempts from coverage the “[r]ecords of, or internal materials prepared for, the deliberations of any public agency acting in a judicial or quasi-judicial capacity.”
 1 V.S.A. § 317(c)(24).